-- The six laboratory exercises complement the lectures offered in MSE45 in biweekly experiments investigating the properties of materials.
-Refer to the Laboratory Guide and Laboratory Manuals on bCourses.
-The labs include: - Laboratory 1: Laboratory Safety and Ethics - Laboratory 2: Recovery, Recrystallization, and Grain Growth - Laboratory 3: Binary Alloy Phase Diagrams - Laboratory 4: Heat Treatment of Steel - Laboratory 5: The Uniaxial Tensile Test - Laboratory 6: Electronic Properties of Materials - All students must complete the Laboratory 1 report, but students can drop one score (or simply not do) one of Laboratory 2, 3, 4, 5, or 6 reports.
+- Laboratory 1: Laboratory Safety and Ethics - Laboratory 2: Recovery, Recrystallization, and Grain Growth - Laboratory 3: Binary Alloy Phase Diagrams - Laboratory 4: Heat Treatment of Steel - Laboratory 5: The Uniaxial Tensile Test - Laboratory 6: Electronic Properties of Materials - All students must complete the Laboratory 1 report, but students can drop one score (or simply not do) one of Laboratory 2, 3, 4, 5, or 6 reports.
 In other words, only 5 of the 6 reports are required to get a full grade.
-Those completing all 6 reports will receive the summation of the best 5 scores from all assignments. - Each laboratory will be staffed by a primary Graduate Student Instructor (GSI) who is responsible for grading laboratory reports and providing a lesson at the start of the session and a secondary GSI who assists with safety and staffing of experimental stations. - o Reports must be completed following the guidelines outlined in the Laboratory Guide (available online). - Laboratory reports are to be submitted electronically through bspace and are due 1 week from the end of your laboratory. - Example if you are in laboratory section 102, your report will be online by 5:00PM on the next Tuesday. - Laboratory grading concerns After your graded lab reports are returned, you may notice differences in scoring between lab sections.
+Those completing all 6 reports will receive the summation of the best 5 scores from all assignments. - Each laboratory will be staffed by a primary Graduate Student Instructor (GSI) who is responsible for grading laboratory reports and providing a lesson at the start of the session and a secondary GSI who assists with safety and staffing of experimental stations. - Reports must be completed following the guidelines outlined in the Laboratory Guide (available online). - Laboratory reports are to be submitted electronically through bspace and are due 1 week from the start of your laboratory. - Example if you are in laboratory section 102, your report will be online by 2:00PM on the next Tuesday. - Laboratory grading concerns After your graded lab reports are returned, you may notice differences in scoring between lab sections.
 Sometimes one GSI may appear to be stricter in the grading than another.
 This is a natural result of the variability of the graders.
 To account for this, at the end of the semester all lab scores are normalized and treated based on average and standard deviation values for the different sections.
 This removes any variations in grading styles among lab sections.

-Laboratory and Lecture Section Participation (10% of total grade)
+• Laboratory and Lecture Section Participation (10% of total grade)

 - Your attendance in Lecture and Laboratory is essential to the success of this class as such attendance at all of your registered sections (that is both the lecture and laboratory exercise for Laboratories 1, 2, 3, 4, 5, and 6) are mandatory.
-Even if you plan to "drop" a specific laboratory report, you must attend and participate in the laboratory lecture and exercise. - You will be assess based on participation in those sections for a portion of your grade. - One (1) unexcused absence will result in a reduction of your overall grade by one (1) letter grade. - Two (2) unexcused absences will result in a failing grade for MSE 45L. - Your laboratory notebook maybe be assessed for best practices in note taking. - o If you have a valid scheduling conflict (see examples in Late Assignments section below) that would warrant you missing one of normal sections, you must contact your Primary GSI (and cc Prof. Martin) ahead of the session (warning of at least 1 week if possible is required) to arrange your attendance of a make-up session in one of the other sections.
+Even if you plan to "drop" a specific laboratory report, you must attend and participate in the laboratory lecture and exercise. - You will be assess based on participation in those sections for a portion of your grade. - One (1) unexcused absence will result in a reduction of your overall grade by one (1) letter grade. - Two (2) unexcused absences will result in a failing grade for MSE 45L. - Your laboratory notebook maybe be assessed for best practices in note taking. - If you have a valid scheduling conflict (see examples in Late Assignments section below) that would warrant you missing one of normal sections, you must contact your Primary GSI (and cc Prof. Martin) ahead of the session (warning of at least 1 week if possible is required) to arrange your attendance of a make-up session in one of the other sections.
 Such accommodation will be allowed only for valid reasons.